How to Build a Savings Plan With Your Credit Card

 Use Your Credit Card Only for Essential Purchases

 A key part of this savings plan is using your credit card for things you already need to buy—like groceries, fuel, or phone bills.
 This way, you’re not increasing your spending, but you’re still earning cashback or rewards for those purchases.
-The most important thing is to pay off your credit card bill in full every month.
+The top priority should be to clear your entire credit card balance each month to maintain financial discipline and avoid interest charges.
 That way, you avoid paying interest, and you’re really saving money.

 - Use it for routine expenses you would pay anyway.